smburdick/graem/README.md

 ## Creating new wiki pages

-Each `index.md` file has this header:
+Each article has this header:
 ```
 ---
 title: "Article"